 6. Transit Accessibility of all locations in the Region

-We present in detail the From every location – Fixed-time departure option and then the differences for each of the three other options.
+We present in detail the From every location – Fixed-time departure and then the differences for each of the three other options.
+These computations demand

 Transit routing database, see Construct Databases → Transit routing database.

-The layer of buildings opened in the current QGIS project.
+The layer of buildings.
+This layer must be a part of the current QGIS project.

-Choose Transit accessibility → Region maps → From every location – fixed-time departure.
-Enter the parameters (Figure 2).
+Choose From every location – fixed-time departure (Figure 2).

-Figure 2: Region → From every location – fixed-time departure dialog
+Figure 2: Region maps From every location – fixed-time departure dialog

-Transit routing database folder — the folder of the transit routing database must contain files stops.pkl
+Transit routing database folder — the folder of the transit routing database.
+Must contain the following files: stops.pkl

 , stoptimes.pkl